hadz333/SortingAlgorithmVisualizer/README.md

-This program displays the following sorting algorithms step by step: Merge, Quick, Heap, and Bubble sort.
+This program displays the following sorting algorithms step by step: Merge, Quick, Insertion, and Bubble sort.